LuisR-jpg/Artificial-Intelligence---UP/Courses and Miscellaneous/Research/MechanismBalancing.md

 A time graph of the convergences is shown

 Second derivatives were used to know if the boundaries are well set, the results were empirically demonstrated.

+### Tips & tricks

+The articles that are called survey or review are like a summary.